frederik-h/acer-wmi-battery/README.md

 ## Using

-Loading the module without any parameters does not change the health mode settings of your system:
+Loading the module without any parameters does not change any health or calibration mode settings of your system:

 ```
 insmod acer-wmi-battery.ko
 ```

+### Health mode

 The charge limit can then be enabled as follows:
 ```